-When a SharePoint environment uses single sign-on or multi-factor authentication (MFA), SharePoint users must provide a dynamically-generated code to access SharePoint from an external application like InfoBurst.
-In this scenario, InfoBurst can authenticate to a SharePoint MFA environment using App-Only authentication.
-This SharePoint authentication method grants access to the SharePoint application.
+When a SharePoint environment uses single sign-on or multi-factor authentication (MFA), InfoBurst cannot authenticate using a standard SharePoint username and password.
+InfoBurst can authenticate to a SharePoint MFA environment using App-Only authentication.
 No user Platform Credentials are required using this method.

-A Client Secret expires after 12 months by default.
+An Application Client Secret expires after 12 months by default.
 Upon expiry a new Client ID and Client Secret must be generated, access granted to the appropriate site collection(s), and the Client ID and Client Secret update in InfoBurst.
-A Client ID and Secret may be issued for up to three years.
+A Client ID and Secret may be issued that have no expiry.
 Consult your SharePoint administrator.

 - Create a new SharePoint Platform (or open existing)

-- Enter the Client ID and Client Secret in the second field
+- Application Client Secret: Enter Client ID and Client Secret for SharePoint App-Only authentication

 - Select Save